Golden Harvest (film)

 Golden Harvest is a 1933 American Pre-Code drama film directed by Ralph Murphy and written by Nina Wilcox Putnam and Casey Robinson.
 The film stars Richard Arlen, Chester Morris, Genevieve Tobin, Roscoe Ates, Julie Haydon, Elizabeth Patterson and Berton Churchill.
 The film was released on September 22, 1933, by Paramount Pictures.

 Plot

-An ambitious grain trader Chris Martin (Chester Morris), who through fair and foul means corners the wheat market and becomes a millionaire.
-Outgrowing his humble farm beginnings, Chris makes a bid for respectability by marrying Chicago socialite Cynthia Flint (Genevieve Tobin).
-Meanwhile, Chris's ex-sweetheart Ellen (Julie Haydon) marries his down-to-earth brother Walt (Richard Arlen), who has chosen to remain on the family farm.
+An ambitious grain trader Chris Martin, who through fair and foul means corners the wheat market and becomes a millionaire.
+Outgrowing his humble farm beginnings, Chris makes a bid for respectability by marrying Chicago socialite Cynthia Flint.
+Meanwhile, Chris's ex-sweetheart Ellen marries his down-to-earth brother Walt, who has chosen to remain on the family farm.
 Inevitably, the two brothers find themselves on opposite sides when Chris's greed overtakes his common sense.